We just have the one yurt so you won't have other holiday makers for neighbours; it's just you amidst the flowers and

 Tithe Farm is an 18th century farmhouse by the Lincolnshire coast ten miles east of Louth.
 It is situated on a quiet country lane set in over six acres of gardens.
-Our gardening emphasis, beyond growing much of our fruit and veg, is on providing habitat for wildlife and a diverity of wild-flowers and the needs of bees, butterflies and other invertebrates.
-There is a badger set and foxes, deer, rabbits and hares, freguently pass through.
+Our gardening emphasis, beyond growing much of our fruit and veg, is on providing habitat for wildlife and a diversity of wild-flowers and the needs of bees, butterflies and other invertebrates.
+There is a badger set and foxes, deer, rabbits and hares, frequently pass through.
 Water voles nest in the boundary dyke.
 Several species of birds are regular nesters and many more can be watched.
 There's a good chance of seeing a barn owl in the evening.
 Over the 27 years we've been here it has all become more of a nature reserve than a conventional garden, though there's plenty of lawns and flower beds too.
 One particularly unconventional feature is the Labyrinth.

 You are welcome to stay during the day lounging in the garden (or doing some gardening!) but there is so much to see and do in Lincolnshire you will probably be off.
 We are close to the Donna Nook with its breeding colony of seals, and the National Nature Reserve stretches for many miles along our coastline of sandunes, saltmarsh and wide sandy beaches.
 A perfect place for birdwatching.
 And with a short drive to the west you are in the Lincolnshire Wolds, and Area of Outstanding Natural Beauty, perfect for rambling with plenty of opportunities for a pub lunch.